schatzlab/scikit-ribo/README.md

 # *Photon*
-A framework for joint analysis of ribosome profilling and rnaseq data
+A framework for joint analysis of ribosome profilling and RNAseq data

 --------